This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

 Breach of merger control rules may pose serious negative consequences.

-The PCA may also apply a periodic penalty payment, of up to a maximum of 5% of the average turnover in the preceding year, upon the notifying party(ies) until filing.
+The PCA may also apply a periodic penalty payment, of up to a maximum of 5% of the average turnover in the preceding year, upon the notifying party(ies) until filing occurs.

-Private enforcement is also a tool available to possible third parties to claim damages arising from the mentioned infringements.
+Private enforcement is also a possible tool available to third parties to claim damages arising from the aforementioned infringements.

 Please also note that the initiation of infringement procedures, and the imposition of fines, are published on the PCA's website, and usually followed by notes in the general and specialized written press, and media.